 My endeavour in the therapeutic work is to create a space where you can speak freely about and explore thoughts, feelings, dilemmas, memories, dreams, or anything that feels important.
 By talking things through with someone who can listen carefully to what is unique about your life story, your words and your subjective experiences, you can gain insight into your problems, start breaking old patterns and make changes in your life.
 Things that you may find perplexing or that seem out of your control can start making more sense when links are made through the progressive unravelling of your story.

-Sometimes the first step can be the most difficult: bringing yourself to ask for help.
-You can contact me in confidence to discuss or arrange an initial consultation in Canary Wharf.
-My consulting rooms for counselling and psychotherapy are easily accessed from London Bridge and the City and all areas around East London including the Docklands and Canary Wharf.
+Sometimes the first step can be the most difficult: bringing oneself to ask for help.
+It takes a lot of courage to contact a psychotherapist/psychoanalyst but it is the first step towards taking your suffering seriously and regaining a sense of control in your life.
+You can contact me in confidence to discuss or arrange an initial consultation in Cannon Street.
+My consulting rooms for counselling and psychotherapy are easily accessed from all areas in Central London, the City and South East London.